rmdash/docs-core/docs/api/remote-procedure-calls-evo.md

 }
 ```

-### ProTx Update Service HPMN
+### ProTx Update Service EvoNode

 The "protx update_service_hpmn" RPC creates and sends a ProUpServTx to the network.
-This will update the IP address and the Platform fields of a HPMN.
-If this is done for a HPMN that got PoSe-banned, the ProUpServTx will also revive this HPMN.
+This will update the IP address and the Platform fields of a EvoNode.
+If this is done for a EvoNode that got PoSe-banned, the ProUpServTx will also revive this EvoNode.

 *Parameter #1---initial provider registration transaction hash*